tagspaces/tagspaces/README.md

-    ./data/assets........contains all the css and images used in the application ./data/js............contains the javascript module of the application ./data/libs..........contains external javascript libraries together with the license they are distributed ./data/chromium......contains files specific for the current Chrome browser extension ./data/cordova ......contains files needed for the building of the Android application which is based on Cordova ./data/electron......contains files needed for the Windows, Linux and Mac OS builds of the application ./data/mozilla.......contains files needed for the Firefox extension based on addon sdk ./data/web...........contains files needed for the WebDAV/ownCloud based release of TagSpaces ./data/node-webkit...contains files needed for the Windows, Linux and Mac OS builds of the application ./data/templates.....contains HTML templates needed for the UI ./data/locales.......contains files need for the localisation of the application UI ./data/_locales......contains files need for the localisation of the chrome extension UI
+    ./data/assets........contains all the css and images used in the application ./data/js............contains the javascript module of the application ./data/libs..........contains external javascript libraries together with the license they are distributed ./data/chromium......contains the implementation and API for the Chrome/Chromium/Chrome OS browser extension ./data/cordova ......contains the implementation and API for the Cordova platform (Android and iOS releases) ./data/electron......contains the implementation and API for the Electron platform (Windows, Linux, OS X releases) ./data/mozilla.......contains the implementation and API of the Firefox Addon release of the application ./data/web...........contains the implementation and API of the WebDAV/ownCloud release of the application ./data/node-webkit...contains the implementation and API for the NW.js platform (deprecated) ./data/templates.....contains HTML templates needed for the UI ./data/locales.......contains files need for the localisation of the application UI ./data/_locales......contains files need for the localisation of the Chrome extension UI

 ## Downloads
 You can find the latest release of TagSpace in the github [release area](https://github.com/tagspaces/tagspaces/releases/) of TagSpaces